1kc/razer-macos/README.md

 <p align="center">
   <img src="resources/hero.png" alt="keyboard demo pic" />
-  <p align="center">Open source color effects manager for Razer keyboards and mice on macOS</p>
+  <p align="center">Open source color effects manager for Razer devices on macOS</p>
 </p>

 <p align="center">
   <img src="screenshots/dark.png">
 </p>

+- __Supporting Razer devices__ Keyboards, mice, mouse mats and blade laptops
-* __Custom color picker__ for static, reactive and starlight effects
+- __Custom color picking__ Choose your own colors for static, reactive and starlight effects
-* __Hardware based color controls__ Colors are saved to onboard memory
+- __Persistent color settings__ Color effects are saved to onboard memory
-* __Supporting the latest macOS__ Official drivers (Synapse 2) supports only up to macOS 10.14 Mojave.
-There are no also plans from Razer to support macOS with Synapse 3 ([source](https://support.razer.com/articles/1543762911))
+- __Works on the latest macOS__ There are no also plans from Razer to further support macOS ([source](https://support.razer.com/articles/1543762911))

 ## Download
 [Latest release](https://github.com/1kc/razer-macos/releases)

 ## Installation

-If you get a security warning, you need to go to your Mac's "System Preferences" -> "Security and Privacy" -> "General" and click "Open" at the bottom to allow Razer macOS to run.
+If you get a security warning, you need to go to your Mac's "System Preferences", "Security and Privacy", "General" and click "Open" at the bottom to allow Razer macOS to run.

 ## Device support

-All Razer keybords are supported, with other peripherals being added in the future.
+Keyboards, mice, mouse mats and Blade laptops are supported.
-For a complete list of supported keyboards see [openrazer](https://openrazer.github.io).
+For a complete list of supported keyboards, please see [openrazer](https://openrazer.github.io).

 Confirmed working for: